40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory

 After rephrasing matrix models into spectral operators, the correspondence between spectral theories and topological strings was proposed \cite{GHM1} as a generalization of \cite{HMMO}.
-As long as the (normalized) grand partition function is given by the Fredholm determinant of a spectral operator in a Laurent polynomial of ${\widehat X}$ and ${\widehat P}$, the perturbative behavior of the Airy function or $N^{\frac{3}{2}}$ is always guaranteed.
+As long as the (normalized)\footnote{ Note that the grand partition function with rank differences needs to be normalized by the partition function with the lowest rank vanishing which is not necessarily equipped with the group-theoretical structure.
+This fact is important in later studies of bilinear relations for the grand partition function. } grand partition function is given by the Fredholm determinant of a spectral operator in a Laurent polynomial of ${\widehat X}$ and ${\widehat P}$, the perturbative behavior of the Airy function or $N^{\frac{3}{2}}$ is always guaranteed.
 For this reason, it is natural to consider that M2-branes are described by spectral operators instead of matrix models.
 From this viewpoint the relation between the partition function of M2-branes and quantum curves with symmetries of exceptional Weyl groups were clarified \cite{M,MY}.
 As we see below, these properties of the partition function of M2-branes suggest a relation to $q$-Painlev\'e equations.